-6.3.1 Each obligatory XML tag must be present and contain a valid value.

-6.3.2 Integer values shall follow the conventions of the integer data type per reference Reference [2].
-Additional restrictions on the allowable range or values permitted for any integer data element may also be defined in the NHM XML Schema.

-NOTE - Examples of such restrictions may include a defined range (e.g., 0 - 100, 1 - 10, etc.), a set of enumerated values (e.g., 0,1,2,4,8), a pre-defined specific variation such as positiveInteger, or a user-defined data type variation.

-6.3.3 Non-integer numeric values may be expressed in either fixed-point or floating-point notation.
-Numeric values shall follow the conventions of the double data type per reference Reference [2].
+- 6.3.1 Each obligatory XML tag must be present and contain a valid value. - 6.3.2 Integer values shall follow the conventions of the integer data type per Reference [2].
+Additional restrictions on the allowable range or values permitted for any integer data element may also be defined in the NHM XML Schema. - NOTE Examples of such restrictions may include a defined range (e.g., 0 100, 1 10, etc.), a set of enumerated values (e.g., 0,1,2,4,8), a pre-defined specific variation such as positiveInteger, or a user-defined data type variation. - 6.3.3 Non-integer numeric values may be expressed in either fixed-point or floating-point notation.
+Numeric values shall follow the conventions of the double data type per Reference [2].
 Additional restrictions on the allowable range or values permitted for any numeric data element may also be defined in the NHM XML Schema.

-NOTE - Examples of such restrictions may include a defined range (e.g., 0.0-100.0, etc.), or a user-defined data type variation.

-6.3.4 Text value data shall follow the conventions of the string data type per reference Reference [2].
-Additional restrictions on the allowable range or values permitted for any data element may also be defined in the NHM XML Schema.

-NOTE - Examples of such restrictions may include a set of enumerated values (e.g., 'YES'/'NO') or other user-defined data type variation.

-6.3.5 Text values in NHM/XML instantiations (i.e., the values between the opening and closing tags), shall consist of either all uppercase or all lowercase characters[2]; an exception is made for values between the <COMMENT> and </COMMENT> tags, which may be in any case desired by the user.
-Otherwise, mixing of uppercase and lowercase characters is prohibited.
+- NOTE Examples of such restrictions may include a defined range (e.g., 0.0-100.0, etc.), or a user-defined data type variation. - 6.3.4 Text value data shall follow the conventions of the string data type per Reference [2].
+Additional restrictions on the allowable range or values permitted for any data element may also be defined in the NHM XML Schema. - NOTE Examples of such restrictions may include a set of enumerated values (e.g., 'YES'/'NO') or other user-defined data type variation. - 6.3.5 Text values in NHM/XML instantiations (i.e., the values between the opening and closing tags), shall consist of either all uppercase or all lowercase characters; an exception is made for values between the <COMMENT> and </COMMENT> tags, which may be in any case desired by the user.
+Otherwise, mixing of uppercase and lowercase characters is prohibited. - 6.4 IN VALUE FIELDS THAT REPRESENT A TIME TAG, VALUES SHALL FOLLOW THE CONVENTIONS OF THE NDM:EPOCHTYPE DATA TYPE USED IN ALL CCSDS NDM/XML SCHEMAS.NHM UNITS IN XML - 6.4.1 Units are not explicitly displayed in the NHM.

-6.3.6 In value fields that represent a time tag in UTC, values shall follow the conventions of the ndm:epochType data type used in all CCSDS NDM/XML schemas.

-NOTE - An example of this format:

-- yyyy-mm-ddThh:mm:ss[.d $\rightarrow$ d][Z]

-where 'yyyy' is the year, 'mm' is the two-digit month, 'dd' is the two-digit dayof-month separated by hyphens, 'T' is a fixed separator between the date and time portions of the string, and 'hh:mm:ss[.d $\rightarrow$ d]' is the time in hours, minutes, seconds and fractional seconds separated by colons.
-As many 'd' characters to the right of the period as required may be used to obtain the required precision, up to the maximum allowed for a fixed point number.
-The 'Z' indicator allowed by the CCSDS Time Codes Recommended Standard is optional; if used it represents UTC.
-All fields require leading zeros (see reference [5]).

-6.3.76.3.6 Text values in NHM/XML instantiations (i.e., the values between the opening and elosing tags), shall consist of either all uppercase or all lowercase characters; an exception is made for values between the <COMMENT> and </COMMENT> tags, which may be in any case desired by the user.
-Otherwise, mixing of uppercase and lowercase characters is prohibited.

-6.4 NHM UNITS IN XML

-6.46.4.1 Units are not explicitly displayed in the NHM.
 The units associated with values in the NHM should be taken from the appropriate SANA registry (see Annex C) or defined in an icd.NHM comments in xml

---NHM COMMENTS IN XML << TBD >>>